Theories of Consciousness (tcc)

 -

 Theories that identify structural constraints.
-Their core findings describe features of consciousness that are ontologically neutral.
+Their core findings describe features of consciousness that are ontologically portable.
 Most major neuroscientific theories fall here.

 -

 Theories that challenge the explanandum.
 They deny that phenomenal consciousness — the “what it is like” quality — exists as traditionally conceived.
-These are genuinely incompatible with any framework that takes experience as fundamental.
+These are genuinely incompatible with any framework that takes experience as real and irreducible, including consciousness-first ontologies.

 -

 Theories that relocate the primitive.
-They modify what counts as fundamental in ways that converge with or approximate idealism.
-These are not competitors to idealism but neighbors.
+They modify what counts as fundamental in ways that converge with or approximate consciousness-first frameworks.
+These are not simple competitors but neighbors.

 The following sections examine each category in detail.